RHS’ Team Oso goes for repeat of championship

 On the automotive side, they will compete in a 5-minute best lap competition, a 10-minute most laps competition and a 45-minute endurance race (most laps in 45 minutes with a functioning car).

-The careers that Ramos and Garay are considering are deeply tied to STEM skills — orthopedic surgery and astronomy for Ramos and sound engineering for Garay.
+The careers that Ramos and Garay are considering are deeply tied to STEM skills — orthopaedic surgery and astronomy for Ramos and sound engineering for Garay.
 Both say that everyone needs more STEM in their worlds.

 “The musician or the artist may not know about or care about the science behind the music or the art, but the science definitely impacts the music and the art,” explained Garay.
 “Maybe it is the knowledge of STEM that makes the guitar sound better.”

-Seven members of Team Oso, two chaperones, and their RC car will head to Rensselaer Polytechnic Institute — one of the oldest technological universities in the world — in Troy, New York, the end of April for the two-day national competition where they will compete against about 80 other teams to defend their title.
+Seven members of Team Oso, two chaperones and their RC car will head to Rensselaer Polytechnic Institute — one of the oldest technological universities in the world — in Troy, New York, the end of April for the two-day national competition where they will compete against about 80 other teams to defend their title.

 Start a dialogue, stay on topic and be civil.